ashishagarwal2023/freegpt.js.org/README.md

 })();
 ```

-There's literally nothing more coded.
-It's a reverse engineering of You.com API (which is completely free, I was shocked to see)
+And that is all.

 ## 🤖 Why client-side?

-You got it, I also got it.
-The route where I recieve the fetch in the library is protected by Cloudflare.
-Got it?

-> When I tried to get the response using NodeJS, it appeared that it gave HTML, and oh, there was Cloudflare security.
-I tried several web scrapers for NodeJS (and even tried python) but there was one paid, that I cannot afford and so this AJAX request still worked.

-> **Why we just care about the AJAX?** Listen, you can simply do your client's fetch requests using AJAX when the user comes to chat, and its simple when using pure HTML-JavaScript, so give it a try!

-> Generative Mode is **enabled**.
-This means GPT will not remember anything you tell it.
-I'm working to implement a conversative mode.
+The route from where the responses are taken are protected with Cloudflare.
+If you wish, you can recommend me a good working free Cloudflare scraper so you can even use this on servers, however everyone would need scraper so.

+> Please do not make issues regarding not working with Nodejs like #1

+By the way, GPT will not remember anything as generative mode is.
+I might look to make conversations soon!

 ### Why I just made it?

-There was a chatgptpy library for Python and several for NodeJS also.
-But I wanted to build a completely free one, so I made this.
+Building AI applications isn't free, but I wanted to do it.
+This does not cost me a penny, feel free to use!

 Give it a star if you want to help me keep it active.
-Follow me when?

 It depends on **You.com**'s API, however its reverse engineered, but it has no tokens/login or such.